 Splash cold water on your face.
 This triggers something called the "dive reflex," the same thing that happens when a mammal hits cold water.
 Your heart rate drops and your vagus nerve fires immediately.
 It is a physical override that bypasses your thinking brain.
 Keep a bowl of cold water nearby during stressful workdays, or just turn the tap to cold and splash your face.

 Breathe with your belly, not your chest.
-Harvard Medical School research found that people who did 10 to 20 minutes of belly breathing daily reduced their stress symptoms by 62% in just 8 weeks.
+Ten to 20 minutes of belly breathing a day calms the body's stress response.
 Put one hand on your chest and one on your belly.
 Only the belly hand should move.
 This stimulates the part of your nervous system that promotes calm.

 Hum or sing.
 The vagus nerve passes through your throat.
 When you hum, you vibrate it.
-It sounds too simple to work, but studies show that sustained humming activates the same calming pathways as deep breathing.
+It sounds too simple to work, but a study of humming breathing found it raises heart rate variability, a sign of the body's calming response, about as much as slow, steady breathing does.

 Building a Practice (Small Beats Perfect)